pedronachtigall/Venomancer_HitchhikersGuide/README.md

 transcriptome assembly.
 This program uses `blast` and trained generalized Hidden Markov Models (gHMM) to identify toxins in our assembly and annotated them.
-We will then use the resulting files `Toxins_cds_SPfiltered_Redundancyfiltered.fasta` and `PutativeToxins_cds.fasta`, combining them together and appending “TOXIN” to the beginning of the fasta names.
+We will then use the resulting files `Toxins_cds_Redundancyfiltered.fasta` and `PutativeToxins_cds_SPfiltered.fasta`, combining them together and appending “TOXIN” to the beginning of the fasta names.

 ``` bash
 conda activate venomancer_env